Fine Art has been added to My Courses

 Skip to main content

-The specification studied is OCR Art, Craft and Design.
-It may be taken alongside Photography, Textile Design, Graphic Communication and DT Product Design.
+The specification studied is OCR Fine Art.
+It may be taken alongside Photography, Textile Design, Graphic Communication and Product Design.

 Course content